Who pays for the courses, textbooks, and other fees?

 When and where do I pick up my textbook(s)?

-For students enrolled in online courses or face-to-face courses at the SWCC Creston campus, Osceola Center, or Red Oak Center, textbooks are shipped from the SWCC Bookstore to your high school about one week before classes begin.
+For students enrolled in online courses or face-to-face courses at the SWCC Creston campus, Osceola Center, or Red Oak Center, textbooks are shipped from the SWCC Shoppe to your high school about one week before classes begin.
 Please check with your guidance counselor to obtain your textbook.
 If you are enrolled in a SWCC course that is taught at your high school, your textbook will be handed out the first day of classes.

 What should do with my textbook once I complete the course?

 It is your responsibility to return your textbook to your guidance counselor once you have completed the course.
-If you do not return the textbook, there is a chance you may be charged for the textbook.

 If I decide to enroll at SWCC after high school graduation, do I need to do anything more since I’m taking this class?